frcteam573/Team573ProgrammingDocs/RobotCode.rst

 -------------------------------------------------------------------
 Imagine in our situtation our proportional controller gets us to 14.5 ft, but we need it to get a little bit closer to 15.
 While our factor Kp works great to get us close once the error gets below 0.5 ft the output is so small the robot doesn't move.

 To get over this we can use a intergral controller.
-It is structured very similarily to a proportional controller except we look at acculated error instead of current error.
+It is structured similar to a proportional controller except we look at accumulated error instead of current error.

 Acculated Error = Sum over time(Desired position - Current Position)

 Motor Value = Ki * Acculated Error

-In actual use we generally limit the time over which the error is accumlated otherwise it would get so big that it would go out of control.
+In the real world, use we generally limit the time over which the error is accumlated (for example the last 10 samples) otherwise it would get so big that it would go out of control.

 Deriviative Control
 -------------------------------------------------------------------
 Now imagine another situation where our proportional controller causes us to over shoot 15 ft to 16 ft then back to 14ft over and over again.
 This oscillation happens because the change in error is so rapid that the motor output cannot change quickly enough to react to it, so it over shoots.

 To help correct this we can use a derivative controller.
-It is structured very similarily to a proportional controller except we look at the change in error instead of current error.
+It is structured similarly to a proportional controller except we look at the change in error instead of current error.

 Change in Error = (Desired position - Current Position)t=0 - (Desired position - Current Position)t=-1